jefferywmoore/CISSP-Study-Resources/CISSP-Domain-7-2024+Objectives.md

   - After a SIEM is set up, configured, tuned, and running, it must be routinely updated and continuously monitored to function effectively
   - **Tuning**: tuning a SIEM is inherently the process of reducing **false positives** (incorrectly classifying a benign activity, system state, or configuration as malicious or vulnerable), while not incurring **false negatives** (NOT alerting on a true malicious activity or vulnerability); false positives can result in analyst fatigue and reduced efficiency

-- 7.2.5 Egress monitoring
+- 7.2.4 Egress monitoring
   - It’s important to monitor traffic exiting as well as entering a network, and **Egress monitoring** refers to monitoring outgoing traffic to detect unauthorized data transfer outside the org (AKA data exfiltration)
     - Common methods used to detect or prevent data exfiltration are data loss prevention (DLP) techniques and monitoring for steganography

-- 7.2.6 Log management
+- 7.2.5 Log management
   - **Log management**: refers to all the methods used to collect, process, analyze, and protect log entries (see SIEM definition above)
   - **rollover logging**: allows admins to set a maximum log size, when the log reaches that max, the system begins overwriting the oldest events in the log

-- 7.2.7 Threat intelligence (e.g. threat feeds, threat hunting)
+- 7.2.6 Threat intelligence (e.g. threat feeds, threat hunting)
   - **Threat intelligence**: an umbrella term encompassing threat research and analysis and emerging threat trends; gathering data on potential threats, including various sources to get timely info on current threats; information that is aggregated, transformed, analyzed, interpreted, or enriched to provide the necessary context for the decision-making process
-  - **Threat feed**: provide orgs with a steady stream of raw data providing security admins with threat feeds to understand current threats; by using this knowledge to search through the network they can engage in **threat hunting** looking for signs of these threats
+  - **Threat feed**: provide orgs with a steady stream of raw data providing security admins with threat feeds to understand current threats; by using this knowledge to search through the network they can engage in threat hunting looking for signs of these threats
   - **Structured Threat Information eXpression (STIX)**: a standardized language that uses a JSON-based lexicon to express and share threat intelligence information in a readable and consistent format
   - **Trusted Automated eXchange of Intelligence Information (TAXII)**: the format through which threat intelligence data is transmitted; TAXII is a transport protocol that supports transferring STIX insights over Hyper Text Transfer Protocol Secure (HTTPS)
+  - **Threat hunting**: a proactive search across an org’s network and endpoints to identify malicious activity that has evaded traditional automated security tools; threat hunting assumes an attacker may already be present in the environment
   - **Kill chain**: military model (used for both offense and defense):
     - find/identify a target through reconnaissance
     - get the target’s location